virtuoushub/minecrift/README.md

 ------------------

 The cheesy name apart, Minecrift attempts to update Minecraft to support the Oculus Rift.
-Initially this means allowing headtracking input and using the correct stereo rendering parameters for the Rift.
+Initially this means allowing head-tracking input and using the correct stereo rendering parameters for the Rift.
 In the future this also means updating Minecraft for various control schemes.
 Minecrift is also meant as a kick up the arse to Mojang, so that they can add official Oculus support in the